Ultimate Packing Guide: What to Pack for a Trip to Charleston SC in 2025 (you’ll want more than just clothing)

 A wrap or sweater is an absolute must when visiting Charleston in the fall.
 In the early season, it’s still hot enough for businesses to blast their AC.
 But later in the season, the temperature simply drops once the sun sets (and you’ll want to catch those sunset views from these rooftop bars).

-Plus, it’s OUTRAGEOUSLY soft.
+Plus, it’s OUTRAGEOUSLY soft, and cozy.

 If you’re visiting Charleston in October or November, you certainly need more long sleeve options to wear on their own because of the chill.
-This ribbed pullover is so easy to throw on, and comes in over 15 colors (I love the Maple color for fall too).

 Shoes